Brattleboro Camera Club

 Newfane Garden Club

 NEWFANE -- The Newfane Garden Club will hold a Tray Favor Workshop at noon on Thursday, Jan.
 16, at the Newfane Congregational Church in Newfane.
 Those attending should bring a sandwich for the lunch and a pair of scissors, markers or other small hand tools and materials to make tray favors.
 The tray favors will be donated to patients at Grace Cottage Hospital.
+A beverage and dessert will be provided.
+Hostesses are Betty Horton and Ellie Lemire.
+Guest are always welcome.

 Additional information about the Newfane Garden Club can be found at email@example.com.